-Campus Safety for Employees: Although this training session will focus on a hypothetical active shooter situation -- where an unknown intruder is in the process of firing shots and threatening employees and students -- the lessons from this session will be applicable to any emergency situation on any College site.
-Each training session will include an instructional video presented by the Center for Personal Protection and Safety, and participants will interact with a panel of resources including local law enforcement and Seminole State representatives from these departments: Safety and Security, Student Judicial, Emergency Response Team, Human Resources, Legal and others.
+Campus Safety for Employees: This training session focuses on a hypothetical active shooter situation in which an unknown intruder is in the process of firing shots and threatening employees and students.
+Lessons learned from this program are applicable to any emergency situation on any College site.
+The program includes an instructional video presented by the Center for Personal Protection and Safety.
 This program is required for all full- and part-time employees.

 Harassment Prevention for Employees: Harassment of any kind is not tolerated at Seminole State.
 This course provides the skills to recognize and prevent harassment in the workplace.
 Topics include prevention, protocols and procedures, responding effectively, reporting, and understanding the issues and laws.
 This is a required course for all full- and part-time employees.

-New Employee Orientation – College Orientation and Benefits: This full day program is for all new full-time and regular part-time employees.
-Topics includes an introduction to the College's history and programs, virtual video tours of campuses, a live tour of the Sanford/Lake Mary campus, review of key policies and procedures, new employee quick start checklist, key payroll policies, and benefits selection.
+New Employee Orientation – College Orientation and Benefits: This full-day program is for all new full-time and regular part-time employees.
+Topics includes an introduction to the College's history and programs, virtual video tours of campuses, a live tour of the Sanford/Lake Mary Campus, a review of key policies and procedures, new employee quick-start checklist, key payroll policies, and benefits selection.
 Lunch is included.
 This program is required for all full-time and regular part-time employees.

 Best Hiring Practices: Finding the right person for the job is one of the most important responsibilities of a supervisor.
 This course addresses work process and job analysis, job descriptions, resume evaluation, telephone and in-person interviewing, and evaluating the new hire.
-The target audience for this course is supervisors but any employee may attend with their supervisor's approval.
+The target audience for this course is supervisors, but any employee may attend with his or her supervisor's approval.

-Comp/Over Time & Leave Time Mgmt: In this interactive course, participants learn the policies and procedures behind compensatory time and overtime pay as well as how to manage the many leave time categories provided by the College.
-Topics include: calculating comp/overtime pay, core hours and break times, vacation and sick leave, and Family Medical Leave.
-The target audience for this course is supervisors but any employee may attend with their supervisor's approval.
+Comp/Overtime and Leave Time Management: In this interactive course, participants learn the policies and procedures behind compensatory time and overtime pay, as well as how to manage the many leave time categories provided by the College.
+Topics include calculating comp/overtime pay, core hours and break times, vacation and sick leave, and Family Medical Leave.
+The target audience for this course is supervisors, but any employee may attend with his or her supervisor's approval.

 HR Education Program for Adjunct Faculty: Adjunct faculty members play key roles at Seminole State College.
-This program provides important information on Student Disabilities, Campus Safety and Security, as well as the state-required Harassment Prevention.
+This program provides important information on student disabilities, campus safety and security, as well as the state-required Harassment Prevention.
 Adjuncts are compensated for attending and must “recertify” every five years.
 The target audience for this course is adjunct faculty members.
-Note: Adjuncts must attend this course during a term when they are actively teaching.
+Note: Adjuncts must attend this course during a term in which they are actively teaching.